newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/firm-engineer.md

 > **Once approved, you will have:**
 >
-> * You will receive a Certificate of Authorization number
+> * A Certificate of Authorization with an authorization number for your firm